 Suddenly it dawned on me what I had said two days earlier.
 I told everyone that I've been working with for all of a week, that I was going to kick their butts, that I was going to be the #1 salesperson in the store.
 There was only two ways this was going down, either I eat crow or I did exactly what I said I was going to do and quickly.
 I started pacing the store at 90 mph, thinking about my short career, all the things that have worked and all the things that didn't work, and what was the pattern that was going to get me out of this with my dignity intact - when I heard a voice!

 Seriously!
 And I don't hear voices.
 The "voice" said, "You have to do it right!
 You have to do it right!"
 Strangely enough...
 OK, even more strange, no translation was necessary, I knew exactly what it meant.
 It meant that in order for me to become the #1 salesperson in the store I had to become the very best salesperson I was capable of becoming, no shortcuts, no cutting corners.
 And that is exactly what I did.
-By the end of my first full month in that store I was the #1 salesperson, and that next-to-never changed.
+By the end of my first full month in that store I was the #1 salesperson, and I consistently held that position almost every month.